-Japan's literary heritage is very rich.
-The oldest surviving text, Kojiki (published inAD721), blends Shinto myth and history.
-Poetry anthologies,Manyoshu,date back to the Nara Period (AD710–794).
-The Heian Period (AD794–1185) produced a rich out-pouring of literature, especially by court women.
-During the Middle Ages (1185–1335) military tales were popular, the greatest being the Tale of the Heike.
-The Muromachi Period (1336–1568) produced poetic Noh play texts that often reflect Buddhist values.
-Most poetry was written in the tanka form, five lines of 5-7-5-7-7 syllables.
-The first three lines of the tanka gave rise to the seventeen-syllable haiku.
-The most famous haiku author was Basho.
-The Tokugawa Period gave rise to thebunrakupuppet drama and kabuki theater, for which Chikamatsu wrote tragedies.
-In the nineteenth century, Western influences inspired manyautobiographicalnovels.
-Natsume Soseki's Kokoro is an early twentieth-centuryfavorite.
-Japanese writers are read overseas in translation, and Kawabata Yasunariand Oe Kenzaburo have won Nobel Prizes for literature.
+Japan’s literary heritage enjoys worldwide renown, and rightly so.
+The oldest surviving text, Kojiki, was published in 721 and blends Shinto myths and history.
+The famed Manyoshu anthology of poetry dates back to the Nara Period (710–794).
+The Heian Period (794–1185) saw an explosion of literary achievement, especially by court women.
+Military tales were in vogue during the Middle Ages (1185–1335).
+The greatest of these is the Tale of the Heike, which recounts the tragic history of Minamoto Yoshitsune and his brother Yoritomo.
+The Muromachi Period (1336–1568) produced poetic noh theater plays that often reflected Buddhist values.
+Traditionally, most poetry was written in the tanka form, five lines of 5-7-5-7-7 syllables.
+The first three lines of the tanka gave rise to the famous seventeen-syllable haiku.
+The most renowned haiku author was Basho.
+The Tokugawa Period (1603–1868) gave rise to bunraku puppet drama and kabuki theater, for which playwright Chikamatsu wrote his classic tragedies.
+In the nineteenth century, Western influences inspired many autobiographical novels.
+Natsume Soseki's Kokoro is an early twentieth-century favorite.
+Many Japanese writers have seen their works translated overseas, and Kawabata Yasunari and Oe Kenzaburo have won Nobel Prizes for literature.

 14 • EMPLOYMENT

-Most men join a company directly after graduating from high school (for nonprofessional jobs) or college (for professional jobs).
+For men in particular, the ideal employment path in Japan is still to join a company directly after graduating from high school (for nonprofessional jobs) or college (for professional jobs).
 The ideal is to remain with the same company until retirement around age sixty.
-In return for loyalty and long hours of work, the company makes a commitment to preserve the jobs of their employees.
-This "lifetime employment" ideal extends to only about one-third of Japanese workers.
-Many younger Japanese question the lack of mobility required by lifetime employment and opt for more risky and potentially rewarding career paths.
+The company is expected to reward employees for their loyalty and long hours of work, making a commitment to preserve jobs.
+However, only about a third of Japanese workers actually live this "lifetime employment" ideal.
+Many younger Japanese question the lack of mobility characteristic of lifetime employment and opt for riskier, but potentially more rewarding, career paths.

-Most women work outside of the home in retail, service, or clerical jobs.
-They are expected to quit work upon marrying or when their first child is due.
-These women represent an affluent portion of the Japanese public and many enjoy their status prior to marriage.
-After raising children, many return to work.
 Until recently, true career options were not open to many women in corporations.
 Teaching and some government offices provided careers, but corporations only began to recruit women executives seriously in the 1980s.
-They are still rare in many industries.
+Women are still rare in many industries; many work outside the home in retail, service, or clerical jobs.
+Unmarried working women represent an affluent portion of the Japanese public, and many enjoy their status.
+However, quite a few workplaces still expect women to quit when they marry or have their first child, although requiring women to do so is illegal.
+After raising their children, many women rejoin the workforce, often in less advantageous positions.

-The work environment in Japan is group-oriented.
-Employers expect employees to put company interests before personal concerns.
-Long hours are typical for office workers.
+Older Japanese companies, in particular, have a very group-oriented work environment.
+Employers expect employees to put company interests before personal concerns, and office workers typically work long hours.

-Wages start very low and rise with longevity (duration with a company).
-The average per capita income in Japan is higher than in America, but many things, especially housing, are more costly than in the U.S.
+Wages start very low and rise as employees gain seniority.
+The average per capita income in Japan is higher than in America, but many necessities of life, especially housing, are more costly than in the United States.

 15 • SPORTS

 The Japanese are great sports enthusiasts.
-Physical education classes in high school include an elective (optional class) in one of Japan's traditional martial arts such as judo, karate, or archery.
-Baseball is extremely popular, and the annual national high school baseball tournament in August is followed throughout Japan.
-The teams of Japan's universities compete in baseball, rugby, martial arts, and other sports.
+Physical education classes in high school include an elective in one of Japan's traditional martial arts, for example, judo, karate, or archery.
+Japanese universities have their own teams that compete in baseball, rugby, martial arts, and other sports.

-The most popular professional sport in Japan is baseball.
+Baseball is extremely popular.
 Games in the two leagues, the Pacific and the Central, draw large crowds, including noisy but well-organized fan clubs.
-There is some interest in American football and basketball.
-The new "J-League," a professional soccer league, fostered a soccer craze in the early 1990s.
+The Koshien, or annual national high school baseball tournament, keeps people throughout Japan glued to their screens every August.
+Japan has also developed some interest in American football and basketball.
+The new "J-League," a professional soccer league, sparked a soccer craze in the early 1990s.